 The logo is possibly the most integral visual feature of any company’s branding.
 It is in fact the face of your business.
-It’s a design that’s on everything from websites, to billboards, to business cards.
+It’s a design that’s on everything from website, to billboards, to business cards.

 So essentially, you want your logo to be on lots of designs and more than that, you want it to make an impact.
 This means it must be built in a good-quality format and not be blurred or skewed in any way.
 When we design logos for our clients, we design in the best format, vector files aka EPSs (encapsulated postscript).

-When having your initial logo designed you should always insist on a vector file.
+When having your logo designed you should always insist on a vector file.
 Why?
 Well… a vector is an image graphic that is not made up of a pixel grid, but a series of paths.
 A path can be a line or polygon but because they don’t comprise of pixels, they never look blocky or blurred.

 Unlike raster graphics, which use pixels (like JPEGs and PNG files), vectors use these various paths to make up the image.
-In short, vectors provide a flexibility for image manipulation that rasters just don’t – you can blow it up to any size without it pixelating or being poor-quality; the edge will stay smooth and sharp.
+In short, vectors provide a flexibility for image manipulation that rasters just don’t.
+You can blow it up to any size without it pixelating or being poor-quality; the edge will stay smooth and sharp.
 Scale is not an issue.

 Choose Purple always provide logo designs in various formats (as mentioned above) but they all actually span from the original EPS (vector).
-Unlike the rest of the file formats, the EPS is good for both print AND online, and can be changed at any time, so ensure you have one and you’ll be covered.
+Unlike the rest of the file formats, the EPS is good for both print and online, and can be changed at any time, so ensure you have one and you’ll be covered.

 In summary - vectors are versatile, sharp and re-sizable, so totally worth the money and while other companies may not offer them, you need to make sure you find one that does.